 Online College Inclusion Criteria

-All schools featured in our rankings are:
+All of the schools featured in our rankings are:

 - Degree-granting